codecalec/ProgrammingLabManual/README.md

 # Programming Lab Manual
 This book is designed to be used as a programming reference for undergraduate physics students as they perform their practical laboratories.
+The concept for a programming lab manual was inspired by *Introduction to Measurement in the Physics Laboratory: A probabilistic approach*, a measurement manual created by S. Allie, A. Buffler, B. Campbell and F. Lubben.
+It can be found [here](http://www.phy.uct.ac.za/phy/people/academic/buffler/downloads/labmanual).
+This was used to introduce the concepts of uncertainty to undergraduates in the University of Cape Town 1st year laboratory.

 ## Requirements
 First, you are required to have a working version of the [Rust](https://www.rust-lang.org/learn) programming language with the cargo package manager included.